-Probate is the legal process of transferring property of the deceased, to their heirs or beneficiaries.
-Whether the decedent had a will or not, a probate is still necessary if the decedent dies with probate assets.
+Probate is the legal process of transferring property of a deceased person, called a decedent, to their heirs or beneficiaries.
+Whether the decedent had a will or not, probate is still necessary if the decedent dies with “probate assets.”

-The length of a probate may vary.
-On average, a probate takes between six and twelve months to complete if there is no Federal estate tax return is required to be filed.
+The length of the probate process may vary.
+On average, probate takes between six and twelve months to complete if no Federal estate tax return must be filed.

 All assets are subject to probate unless they name a designated beneficiary (such as POD or TOD accounts), are jointly owned with rights of survivorship or are titled in a trust.
 Assets that pas outside of probate are not controlled by a will or Florida’s intestate statutes.

 The personal representative, also known as the executor, is appointed by the courts to oversee the probate process of the decedent.
 It is their duty to gather the decedent’s assets, pay creditors, and distribute the property amongst the heirs/beneficiaries.

 Among other duties, the personal representative must notify any ‘known or reasonably ascertainable’ creditors of the probate proceeding.
 Once this has been sent, creditors will have three months to file a claim with the probate court.

 Although probates can cut off creditor claims sooner, a probate can be expensive and time consuming, especially if the decendent owned property in multiple states.
 Having a revocable trust in place is a faster and cheaper alternative than a probate.
 Also, having your assets go through the probate process may cause disputes amongst your heirs.